Employees are entitled to use up to 6 of their accrued sick days per year due to illness of their parent or their spouse's parent

 - In order for a parent of an employee or an employee's spouse to be considered to be ill according to The Sick Pay Law (Absence Due to a Sick Parent), he/she must meet both of the following conditions:

-- Be completely dependent on others for carrying out daily activities (i.e. dressing, eating, controlling bodily functions, bathing, mobility in the home)
+- The parent must be completely dependent on others for carrying out daily activities (i.e. dressing, eating, controlling bodily functions, bathing, mobility in the home)

-- Is not hospitalized in a long-term care or nursing facility
+- The parent is not hospitalized in a long-term care or nursing facility that cares for long-term care patients, Mentally Frail patients, or Physically Frail patients.

 - According to the Sick Pay Act, the first day of the period of absence (and in any one day absence), the employee will not receive any payment or salary.